metio/terraform-provider-k8s/docs/data-sources/everest_percona_com_database_engine_v1alpha1_manifest.md

 Required:

 - `type` (String) EngineType stands for the supported database engines.
-Right now it's only pxcand psmdb.
+Right now it's only pxc and psmdb.
 However, it can be ps, pg and any other source.

 Optional: